Turbulent processes and mean-field dynamo: Mean-field models based on the EMF obtained from DNS

-Given $\mathcal{E}_i$ and $\overline{B}_i$ which are calculated from simulation data, and then find $\alpha_{ij}$ and $\gamma_i$ such that the residual of Eq.~(\ref{eq_M7}) is minimized.
-In the equation above, the contributions from the derivatives of the mean magnetic component to the mean {\it emf} are neglected \citep[see, e.g.,][for the fitting based analysis of the dynamo coefficient with including the contribution from the first-order derivative of the mean magnetic component]{racine+11,simard+13,simard+16,shimada+22}.
 In all cases, however, the first (and often higher) derivative terms are of the same order as the first term and can therefore not be neglected.
 This was already done in the work of \cite{BS02}, who typically found small diffusion coefficients in the cross-stream direction.
 This, however, turned out to be a shortcoming of the method and has not been borne out by more advanced measurements \citep{Karak+14}.